530-283-3747

 Gold Mountain, Portola, Lake Davis, Chilcoot, Vinton, Grizzly Ranch

-The Community Chipping Program operates strictly during the weeks scheduled for each community.
-Each parcel owner can participate on a first come first served basis.
+The Community Chipping Program operates strictly during the weeks scheduled for each community, aside from servicing waitlisted participants.
+Each parcel owner can participate on a first come first served basis and every effort will be made to provide service to anyone that may end up on a waitlist.
+There is no requirement for the property to have a structure on it to qualify for the program, only adequate access for a pickup truck towing a chipper.
 Preparing your piles well in advance of the chipping date is recommended.
-Don't stack piles within your defensible space.
+Don't construct your pile within your defensible space area!
 If the chipping service is delayed you don't want dry material next to your home during fire season.

 Guidelines:

-The Plumas County Fire Safe Council provides no-cost chipping for up to 16 linear feet of material that is no more than 4 feet in depth (height of the pile).
-No material in excess of this amount will be chipped by this program.
-If your pile is in excess of the allotted amount, the operator will leave the additional material unchipped.
-It is necessary that individual pieces be no shorter than 3 feet in length and it is preferable that they are no longer than 12 feet.
+The Plumas County Fire Safe Council provides no-cost chipping for up to 16 linear feet of material that is no more than 4 feet high and made of natural materials that are between 3 and 12 feet in length.
+If your pile is larger than the allotted size, the operator will leave the excess material unchipped.

 To ensure that your piles are chipped: